Доступно с лицензией Maritime Charting.

 Display Scale Range

-A range of values used to indicate the scales at which the data will be displayed in the Electronic Chart Display and Information System (ECDIS).
+In the S-101 product specification a range of values used to indicate the scales at which the data will be displayed in the Electronic Chart Display and Information System (ECDIS).
 The smallest scale is defined by the minimum display scale and the largest scale is defined by the maximum display scale.

 Electronic Navigational Chart (ENC)

 An Electronic Navigational Chart (ENC) is a digital navigational chart in vector format that provides corrections and other important updates to support marine transportation.
+ENCs can be made in both S-57 and S-101 product specifications.

-A feature association is a relationship that links instances of one feature type with instances of the same or a different feature type.
+In the S-101 product specification, a feature association is a relationship that links instances of one feature type with instances of the same or a different feature type.

-An information association is used to describe a relationship between a feature type, spatial object, or information type on one side and an information type on the other side.
+In the S-101 product specification, an information association is used to describe a relationship between a feature type, spatial object, or information type on one side and an information type on the other side.

 Long Name (LNAM)